“Kev, how can you still consider yourself an MARKETER?

 My mindset and way of thinking is that I’m not doing enough to market ourselves as an agency, but the things I’m spending my time on instead are doing exactly that.

 If I consider where I’m spending my time now, it all impacts on how we market ourselves – whether that’s setting and communicating the vision of where we want to be as an agency, working on our team culture, improving our service offering and delivery, building key relationships with clients or coaching our team…

-It all impacts how we communicate who we are and how we market ourselves – even down to every email I send, internal company presentation I deliver, discussion I have or decision I make.
+It all impacts how we communicate who we are and how we market ourselves – even down to every email I send, internal company presentation I deliver, a discussion I have or a decision I make.